Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Mingzi Cao, Xingwei Tan, and Huiyin Xue for their valuable feedback.
 We acknowledge (1) IT Services at the University of Sheffield for the provision of services for high-performance computing; (2) the use of the University of Oxford Advanced Research Computing (ARC) facility; and (3) EuroHPC Joint Undertaking for awarding us access to MeluXina at LuxProvide, Luxembourg.
 AY is supported by the Engineering and Physical Sciences Research Council (EPSRC) [grant number EP/W524360/1] and the Japan Student Services Organization (JASSO) Student Exchange Support Program (Graduate Scholarship for Degree Seeking Students).
+AV research is partly supported by UKRI (grants MR/U506734/1 and EP/T02450X/1), CNPq (406926/2025-5) and EQUATE.
+NA is partly supported by AstraZeneca and the EPSRC (grant EP/Y009800/1).